 Blood

-This unique tropical fruit is extremely high in potassium yet low in salt, making it perfect
+Pressure: This unique tropical fruit is extremely high in potassium yet low in salt, making it perfect

 to beat blood pressure.
 So much so, the US Food and Drug Administration has just